 The benefits of staying at a SeaWorld official or partner hotel are comparable to those offered by on-site hotels at Walt Disney World and Universal Orlando.
 These hotel benefits include:

-- Complimentary Transportation to SeaWorld and Aquatica (Most hotels)
+- Complimentary transportation to SeaWorld and Aquatica (Official hotels only)

 Quick Queue pass at SeaWorld Orlando is available for the following rides: